 Adding to occupant danger at any speed is the tendency to leave a leg or foot outside of the cart while it is in motion.
 Many serious injuries are reported from unexpectedly catching on the ground or a stationary object.

-CRASH DEFINED: By the United Stated Department of Highway Safety: An incident involving a moving vehicle.
-(In this case a car, truck, van or cart) Includes collisions with a vehicle, object, or person (except suicides) and derailment/left roadway.
-Occurrence in a sequence of events that produces unintended injury, death or property damage.
+CRASH DEFINED: By the United Stated Department of Highway Safety: An incident involving a moving vehicle, (in this case a car, truck, van or cart), includes collisions with a vehicle, object, or person (except suicides) and derailment/left roadway.
+Occurrence is a sequence of events that produces unintended injury, death or property damage.
 Accident refers to the event, not the result of the event.
 (NSC1)

 If, while driving, you hit an unoccupied vehicle or damage any object that belongs to someone else, you must notify the owner.
-Report the crash immediately to Florida Tech’s Department of Security EXT.
-8112 or 674-8112, 24/7.
+Report the crash immediately to Florida Tech’s Department of Security at ext.
+8112 or (321) 674-8112, 24/7.
 Give the owner your name, address and cart number and the department you work for.
 You are also required to report the crash to your department.